bryce-richards/bamazon/README.md

 Work In Progress...

-## Demo
+## Demos
-To download a demo of this application in action, click this [link](https://github.com/bryce-richards/bamazon/blob/master/demo2.mp4?raw=true)
+To download a demo of this application in action, click this [link](https://github.com/bryce-richards/bamazon/blob/master/demo.mp4?raw=true)

+To download a preview of the department sales functionality, click this [link](https://github.com/bryce-richards/bamazon/blob/master/add_sales_demo.mp4?raw=true)

 ## Questions/Comments
 Can be directed to Bryce @ **brichards5@gmail.com**.